 The Millennium Cohort Study (MCS) is renowned for the evidence it provides on the experience of growing up in the United Kingdom in the 21st century.
-CLS is currently carrying out the age 17 survey, which is in field throughout 2018.
-This period of transition to adulthood marks a pivotal stage in their development, as the paths of cohort members will diverge in a way that will greatly influence their future well-being.
+We have recently completed the age 17 sweep, which was in field throughout 2018.
+This period of transition to adulthood marked a pivotal stage in cohort members’ development, as their paths diverged in a way that will greatly influence their future wellbeing.

 Previously, schooling will have been the main activity common to the majority of cohort members.
 However, by age 17, cohort members will have taken important decisions in relation to schooling, further education, training, work, and living at home.
-Capturing these transitions well will be critical, alongside the contemporary factors underlying them.
+Capturing these transitions well, alongside the contemporary factors underlying them. was critical.

-To this end, building up a picture of daily life will be important, including factors such as:
+To this end, it was important to build up a picture of daily life, including factors such as:

 - relationships with parents